MicrosoftDocs/azure-ai-docs/articles/ai-studio/concepts/architecture.md

 To reduce the complexity of Azure RBAC management, AI Foundry provides a *control plane proxy* that allows you to perform operations on connected Azure AI services and Azure OpenAI resources.
 Performing operations on these resources through the control plane proxy only requires Azure RBAC permissions on the hub.
 The Azure AI Foundry service then performs the call to the Azure AI services or Azure OpenAI control plane endpoint on your behalf.

-For more information, see [Role-based access control in Azure AI Studio](rbac-ai-studio.md).
+For more information, see [Role-based access control in Azure AI Foundry portal](rbac-ai-studio.md).

 ## Attribute-based access control